September 19, 2016

 How Stock Footage Works

 Stock footage works much like stock photography.
-Footage creators, aka cinematographers and filmmakers, can submit their work to online platforms that sell the work to consumers using licensing fees.
-Creators and stock agencies split the licensing fees.
-Consumers save on the time, money, and human resources that they would otherwise dedicate to getting the equipment and people-power needed for filming their own perfect clip.
+Footage creators, or rather cinematographers and filmmakers, can submit their work to online platforms that sell the work to consumers using licensing fees.
+Creators and stock agencies split the licensing fees and consumers save on the time, money, and human resources that they would otherwise dedicate to getting the equipment and people-power needed for filming their own perfect clip.